Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 * Uninstall CPS
 * Enable iSCSI SBPS

-To perform these operations, please refer the section `Switch from DVS to iSCSI` documented in the publication:
+To perform these operations, please refer the section `DVS and SBPS` documented in the publication:
 `HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.

 ## Steps to continue using DVS based projection